 Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

 Fed primarily by the Obi Obi Creek, this reservoir plays a critical role in the North East Coast drainage division.
-Hydrological health in this specific drainage basin is vital for downstream ecosystems.
+Managing the flow from the Obi Obi Creek ensures that downstream agricultural zones receive consistent supply.
 The North East Coast region relies heavily on the seasonal inflows captured here.

 The Bureau of Meteorology's climate outlooks will play a pivotal role in predicting the future inflows for this catchment.
 Continuous telemetry and advanced hydrological modeling are employed to forecast storage changes.
 Given the unpredictable nature of Australia's climate, from La Niña flooding to El Niño droughts, maintaining a dynamic operational strategy for Baroon Pocket is absolutely essential.